catherinedevlin/ipython-sql/doc/howto/json.md

 %pip install jupysql duckdb duckdb-engine rich --quiet
 ```

 Now, let's generate some data.

-Note that DuckDB expects your data to contain *one JSON object per line*; this format is called [JSON Lines](https://jsonlines.org/), and it often comes with the `.json`, `.jsonl.gz`, or `.jsonl.bz2` extension.
+We'll write it in typical JSON format as well as [JSON Lines](https://jsonlines.org/).
+JSON Lines, or newline-delimited JSON, is a structured file format in which each individual line is a valid JSON object, separated by a newline character (`/n`).
 Our sample data contains four rows:

 ```{code-cell} ipython3
 from pathlib import Path